For some, the phrase “information architecture” is an unnecessarily confusing description of what it typically conveys: a site map or user flow.

 In addition to getting everyone on the same page, a collaborative approach to information architecture can help determine release prioritization, diagnose problems that interfere with site performance and user satisfaction and reduce the need for support documentation.

 While formalized best practices in information architecture are still emerging, designers and engineers are amassing anecdotal evidence of effective information architecture strategies.
-Below are two examples that illustrate the value of unconventional approaches to navigation.
+Below are two examples of information architecture that illustrate the value of unconventional approaches to navigation.

-Digital 55 recently developed a set of web-based learning experiences for Athabaskan University in Canada, including a course for leaders navigating the pandemic and a course on allyship and inclusion.
+Digital 55 developed a set of web-based learning experiences for Athabaskan University in Canada, including a course for leaders navigating the COVID-19 pandemic and a course on allyship and inclusion.

 Persona research baked into the design process has helped the team discern that its audience is fairly tech savvy.